 It is against this backdrop we seek to explain recent changes in foreign spending by U.S. anti-LGBTQ+ organizations.
 We do so by drawing on the social movement theorization described above.
 Below, we detail why policy change may limit domestic political opportunities (real or perceived) and contribute to the apparent increase in the volume (but perhaps not priority) of foreign spending by U.S. organizations.

-We center our theorization on changes within the adoption of progressive LGBTQ+ policy gains within the U.S., namely marriage equality.
-We do so not to relegate other changes within political opportunity structures as inconsequential or to deny that earlier internationalization transpired, but, rather, to home in on and empirically estimate the effects of one policy change seen as instrumental in changing political opportunities.
+We center our theorization on changes within the adoption of progressive LGBTQ+ policy gains in the U.S., namely marriage equality.
+We do so not to relegate other changes within political opportunity structures as inconsequential or to deny that earlier internationalization transpired, but, rather, to hone in on and empirically estimate the effects of one policy change seen as instrumental in changing political opportunities.
 This is because while several policies affirming LGBTQ+ communities were enacted, especially during the presidency of Barack Obama, the legalization of marriage equality carried outsize influence in popular imagination on the state of LGBTQ+ efforts (xx).

-The adoption of marriage equality, both across U.S. states and ultimately through the U.S. Supreme Court, coincided with U.S. anti-LGBTQ+ organizations shifting focus internationally.
+The adoption of marriage equality, both across U.S. states and ultimately through the U.S. Supreme Court, coincided with U.S. anti-LGBTQ+ organizations shifting their focus toward more transnational activism.
 To many activists and scholars, there is a causal link between these two trends.
 Take, for example, one LGBTQ+ activist who stated:

 “Sensing the battle against LGBT+ equality is being lost in the west, well-funded evangelical groups from America have been spending vast amounts of money…against LGBT+ equality in developing countries” (Staples 2019).